T-bill yields could stay above 3% and remain an investment option for cash and CPF funds: Analysts

 Yields above 3.5 per cent make T-bills a good option for investors to park their money while weighing other investment alternatives.

-Remarks from US Fed chairman Jerome Powell on April 16 reflect a shift from December, when he had indicated the rates were to be eased.
+Remarks from US Fed chairman Jerome Powell on April 16 reflect a shift from December, when he had indicated that the rates were to be eased.

 The change comes as the US economy continues to add jobs while retail sales remain strong and inflation shows few signs of slowing.